-Turning to the gain component (ii), it arises from the small country being able to enjoy regional flexibility.
-For the international allowance price, $p{ets}^{ETS}$ , which in Inequation (c) above is assumed to be lower than the common $p^{NAT}$ in regime NAT, it can import allowances to meet all abatement commitments that have costs higher than the international price.
-The import has a cost (iii), depicted in blue.
-However, the savings from lower abatement domestically (ii) more than offset this, per definition.
-The net of (ii) and (iii) is depicted in green in Figure 2.
-The size of this component is also case-specific, depending on the $p^{NAT}$ determinants as well as the exogenous $p{ets}^{ETS}$ .
-For instance, the higher this price, i.e., the higher the MACets, EU, the smaller the gain.
+higher the MACets, EU, the smaller the gain.
 The sum of (i), (ii) and (iii) is the red area minus the green.
-In Figure 2, the cost of less sectoral flexibility is larger than the import-costnetted gain of regional flexibility (the red area exceeds the green area).
-In general, the net impact is ambiguous, depending on the relative positions (given Inequations (a) to (d) above) and steepnesses of the MACs and how the ambitions are composed of the emissions and targets of the two domestic sectors.
+In Fig. 2, the cost of less sectoral flexibility is larger than the import-cost-netted gain of regional flexibility (the red area exceeds the green area).
+In general, the net impact is ambiguous, depending on the relative positions (given Ineqs. (a) to (d) above) and steepnesses of the MACs and how the ambitions are composed of the emissions and targets of the two domestic sectors.
 Numerical estimations are needed to indicate whether the NAT or the ETS regime represents the lowest abatement cost for the country.
 When comes to the distribution across emitters, the two sectors will face opposite consequences, one will lose, and one will gain.
-In the case depicted in Figure 2, the nets-sector is the loser, deprived of sectoral flexibility while not offered regional flexibility.
+In the case depicted in Fig. 2, the nets-sector is the loser, deprived of sectoral flexibility while not offered regional flexibility.

 The answer to research question 2 is more straightforward and needs no deeper analysis: Increasing the international flexibility of abatement options also for the remaining emissions, while assuming no change for the already flexible part of the emissions, will unambiguously increase abatement cost-effectiveness for the small country.
 It will involve no change in the abatement cost of the ets-sector, while the nets-sector gains from increased flexibility.
 Its behavioural change will depend on the international price it faces in the international market for nets allowances.
-According to our assumptions in Inequation (d), the price is lower than $p{nets}^{ETS}$ in Figure 2.
+According to our assumptions in Ineq. (d), the price is lower than $p{nets}^{Ets}$ in Fig. 2.
 The nets-sector will, thus, meet some of its required abatement by buying allowances abroad.
 The higher the price, the more the nets-sector will abate domestically.

 Research question 3 addresses how the country and its sectors will experience a shift from two parallel international allowance markets in SILO to the case with one common marginal abatement cost (carbon price), only, as in regime ALL.
-It is illustrated in Figure 3.
+It is illustrated in Fig. 3.